-The best travel credit cards of 2021 | CNN Underscored
+The best travel credit cards of 2022 | CNN Underscored

 But the real power of the Sapphire Preferred is in its redemptions.
 You’ll get 1.25 cents per point when redeeming points through the Chase Ultimate Rewards travel portal, and can get potentially even more value when transferring points to one of Chase’s 14 travel partners.
 In fact, the Ultimate Rewards program still features some of the best transfer partners, including United Airlines, Southwest Airlines and Hyatt Hotels, and all Chase partners transfer at a 1-to-1 ratio.

-Chase also added new redemption options to the Sapphire Preferred last year.
-The issuer’s “Pay Yourself Back” tool allows you to redeem points on purchases beyond just travel.
+The issuer’s “Pay Yourself Back” tool also allows you to redeem points on purchases beyond just travel.
 The current eligible categories are Airbnb and Away purchases made through awaytravel.com.
 Through Dec.
 31, 2021, you’ll get 1.25 cents per point when redeeming this way.

 To top it off, as international travel resumes, you’ll be able to safely use the Chase Sapphire Preferred overseas, since it has no foreign transaction fees.
 It even provides primary car rental insurance, so you don’t have to look to your own auto policy first if you have an accident with your rental car.